TimothyClayton/boiler_plate_rails/README.md

 Replace all instances of `BoilerPlateRails` and `boiler_plate_rails` with `YourAppName` and `your_app_name`.

 ### Gemfiles
-A `.ruby-gemset` file located in the application root has been added for those using RVM or .rbenv
+A `.ruby-gemset` file located in the application root has been added for those using RVM.

 Create a gemset with: `rvm ruby-2.4.0@name_of_app --create --rvmrc`
 The resulting `.rvmrc` file is git ignored.